What does a Case Manager do?

 Is becoming a Case Manager a good career path?

 A Case Manager plays a crucial role in helping individuals navigate complex systems.
 They work with clients to assess needs, develop plans, and connect them with resources.
-This role often involves working with people from various backgrounds, making it a rewarding career for those who enjoy helping others.
-Case Managers can find employment in healthcare, social services, and other sectors.
-They often work in offices, but some positions may require travel to clients' homes or other locations.
+This role often involves working with people from diverse backgrounds, making it both challenging and rewarding.
+Case Managers often find themselves in healthcare, social services, or insurance settings.

 - Pros: